PeterWaher/IoTGateway/Things/Waher.Things.Http/Data/ApiDocumentation.md

 The API accepts sensor data in XML format (`Content-Type: text/xml`), as defined by the [Neuro-Foundation](https://neuro-foundation.io/SensorData.md).
-Sensor data can be posted directly to a node, providing the node ID in the URL.
+Sensor data can be posted directly to a node (using HTTP `POST`), providing the node ID in the URL.
 In this case, the root element of the XML payload must be a `<ts/>` element, with the correct namespace.
 The data can also be posted to the receptor directly, with the node ID specified in the XML payload.
 In this case, the root element of the XML payload must be a `<nd/>` element (containing one or more `<ts/>` elements), or a `<resp/>` element containing one or more `<nd/>` elements.

 Example payload posted directly to the node `Node1` at `https://receptor.example.com/ReportSensorData/ExternalSensors/Node1` (this requires a user to